Message from the President

 Bronze Week System Outline

-- Makes it easier to take off a bridge day between two ordinary days off or the day before or after a three-day weekend, effectively extending the number of consecutive days off for the individual to four or more.
+- Makes it easier to take off a bridge day between two ordinary days off , the day before or after a three-day weekend, or take two days before or after a normal weekend, effectively extending the number of consecutive days off for the individual to four or more.

-- The system, which encourages the use of paid annual vacation, especially multiple consecutive days off, is named "Bronze Week" in reference to the yearly clusters of public holidays in Japan popularly knwn as "Golden Week" and "Silver Week."
+- The system, which encourages the use of paid annual vacation, especially multiple consecutive days off, is named "Bronze Week Plus" in reference to the yearly clusters of public holidays in Japan popularly known as "Golden Week" and "Silver Week."

 My Weekend System